 - Source Code: https://github.com/qubole/quark/

 - Mailing List: [email protected]

 - Gitter: https://gitter.im/qubole/quark

-Quark is a system that can manage metadata of datasets for ETL engineers.
+Quark is a system that can manage the metadata of datasets for ETL engineers.
 It also helps analysts to use the right dataset for their reports.
 Quark supports JDBC.
 It is designed to work well with current investments made by the data team both for data storage systems and reporting tools.
-We welcome feedback and suggestions and also for developers to get involved in the open source project.
+We welcome feedback and suggestions and also for developers to get involved in the open-source project.